- The Interactive Way To Go provides an excellent starting point - it'll guide you through the rules with many interactive examples

 - Or, possibly best of all, visit a club!
 See below for more - Durham is always welcoming to new players, and happy to teach beginners

-- Go can be played online using various servers, and you'll
+- Go can be played online using various servers.
+One that's recommended for beginners

 - Another similar option is Pandanet IGS